-Many noncitizens do not realize the risks of pretending to be a U.S. citizen.
-Someone who falsely claims to be a U.S. citizen in order to obtain a benefit under federal or state law can become removable (deportable) from the United States.
-A person may be placed in removal proceedings even if the false claim was made unintentionally or to certain private parties administering a government benefit.
+Someone who falsely claims to be a U.S. citizen in order to obtain a benefit under U.S. federal or state law can become removable (deportable) from the United States.
+A person may be placed into removal proceedings even if the false claim was made unintentionally or to certain private parties administering a government benefit.

 It is very serious to be charged with making a false claim to citizenship.
 A person who is deported on this basis becomes permanently inadmissible, meaning unable to legally return to the United States.
 Furthermore, there is no waiver available for false claims to citizenship and there is limited relief from removal available to noncitizens who lie to obtain government benefits.